markjprice/cs12dotnet8/docs/errata/improvements.md

 ```

 In the next edition, I will add a note to warn the reader that the spread element `..` looks the same but means something different and refer back to it in a  new section explaining the spread element.

+# Page 477 - Building a stream pipeline

+> Thanks to **Pampua84** in the book's Discord channel for making this suggestion.

+In this short section, I wrote, "It is very common to combine a helper like StreamWriter and multiple function streams like CryptoStream and GZipStream with a storage stream like FileStream into a pipeline, as shown in Figure 9.4:"

+In the next edition, I will add something similar to, as **Pampua84** said in the Discord channel, "the order of the pipes can significantly impact both the performance and the size of the generated file.
+In fact, as Stephen Toub mentioned in this article (https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/february/net-matters-stream-pipeline), by changing the order of the encryption and compression tasks, substantial improvements can be achieved, if possible."

 # Page 484 - Compressing streams